-There are four district-run options schools and twelve district-run specialty schools that do not receive SBB funds.
+The district-run options schools and district-run specialty schools do not receive SBB funds.
 Instead, these schools receive positions and supplemental dollars through a different formula based on the special circumstances of the school.
-If your school is an options or specialty schools, you will find your core instruction funding in one of the following funding sources:
+If your school is an options or specialty school, you will find your core instruction funding in one of the following funding sources: